 Once we review your application and letters of recommendation, we would be pleased to arrange an interview for you.
 We cordially invite you to visit our program and gain first hand knowledge about learning Pediatric Nephrology at Yale.
 If you feel that additional information would be helpful, please contact us via telephone or email.

 Salary support for our fellows is provided by the hospital and university.
-A training from the National Institutes of Health can provide salary support for U.S. citizens or individuals holding permanent residency in the United States who are pursuing basic research during their fellowship.
+A training grant from the National Institutes of Health can provide salary support for U.S. citizens or individuals holding permanent residency in the United States who are pursuing basic research during their fellowship.
 Yale University School of Medicine is committed to increasing representation of women and members of minority groups among its students, residents, postdoctoral trainees and faculty, and we particularly encourage applications from such candidates.

 Please contact Marie Campbell at (203) 785-4643 between 9:00 a.m. and 4:00 p.m.
 EST or e-mail her at: email@example.com if you have any questions after you review the information on this page.